 The first man I spoke to said he couldn't help me, but then I spoke to a second man.
 He asked me a lot of questions, and I asked him his story.
 His was similar to mine, and he told me to believe in myself.
 From then on, every time he came into the slums he would talk to me and give me some money.

 One day, he told me he wanted to start an organisation.
 I went with him, and saw that he had constructed a small papyrus structure - that is where I slept, and now I was able to clean my clothes and look smart.
 The organisation grew from nothing.
 I saw how my life was changing and I decided then that I was never going back to the streets.

 We were enrolled back into school, although this was very hard for me.
 Despite being young, I had missed so much school and being enrolled into a school year much further advanced than my last was incredibly difficult.
 At first I did very badly, but studied very hard to catch up, and read my books every day.
 By the second term, I was second in my class, and by the third term...
 I was first!

 I always listened to advice.
 People always told me I could achieve more that I thought I could.
 This gave me courage to learn English and from then on, I always studied hard so that I would be top of each subject I chose.
 Because of this, I was included in a programme which gave me the opportunity to take part in an international exchange to the UK.
 I had the chance to go on a plane: something I thought I would never be able to do whilst I was living on the streets.
 When I was sitting on the flight I finally knew that if you believe in something enough, you can always succeed.

 In 2009 I met Lara & David, who looked after me after the first project had failed; and who also helped me finish my schooling.
-They've now given my wife and me the great opportunity to help others like me by running their home in Kampala.

 I want to take my message of thanks to the world by helping others - and I'd like to hope that, in the future, there will be no street kids."